salylgw/gammath_spot/README.md

 1. Above step will save the scorer log in `log_scorer.txt`, analyze the stock data and computes the gScore using Gammath's algorithm.
 1. Go to `ticker/` sub-directory and open `overall_gscores.csv` in your favorite spreadsheet program or a text editor.
 1. In `overall_gscores.csv`, you should see stocks from your watchlist arrange in ascending order of gScores.
 Lower values (towards -1) indicate that the tool perceives the respective stock to be trading at a premium while higher values (towards +1) indicate that the tool perceives the respective stock to be trading at a doscount.
 There is a lot of useful information stored in `tickers/*symbol*` dir that can be checked for details. `signal.txt` shows details of the analysis results and `*symbol*_charts.png` shows the plotted charts

+# Investment blog
+If you want to see a real example of how output of this tool is being used then checkout [DIY Investment blog](https://www.gammathworks.com/diy-investment-blog).

 # Report Issues
 If you run into any problem then please contact us using the <https://www.gammathworks.com> contact page.
 You can also purchase technical support at <https://www.gammathworks.com/plans-pricing>.